 Festive treats are full of chocolates, gravies, sauces and highly seasoned food items.
 These holiday-specific foods can highly affect the canine’s digestive, muscular, and nervous systems.
 Cooked bones and turkey skins can cause choking and gastrointestinal upset or pancreatitis.

 To make some great festive treats for your dog, cook the protein-rich and boneless turkey without any butter, extra skin, gravy and seasonings.
 To know more about Thanksgiving Food You Can Share With Your Dog, click here.

 Indulge Yourself in Dog-Friendly Activities

 There are several ways to celebrate and have fun activities with your four-legged and two-legged friends.
 While watching Thanksgiving Day Parade or your favorite reality show with friends or family members, curl up with your dog and spend a quality time.

 Won’t be able to spare some quality time for your little furry friend to celebrate Thanksgiving?
 Don’t worry, Hire us for dog sitting.
 Our trained dog sitters, dog walkers, and pet sitters will take care of your pet while you are away.
-Please visit our Service-Rates section to know more about us.
+Please visit our Service page to learn more about our dog care services.